Domestic Abuse & Injunctions

-Brendan Fleming Solicitors are able to handle your case sensitively and confidentially, we can act quickly on your behalf to give tailored advice and apply for the appropriate protection for you and your children.
+Brendan Fleming Solicitors are able to handle your case sensitively and confidentially providing a UK wide service, we can act quickly on your behalf to give tailored advice and apply for the appropriate protection for you and your children.

 If you or your children are in immediate danger, or have been threatened, please call 999.